 Treatment for COVID-19 could include doctors' visits, hospitalizations, prescription medications and other medical services.
 Coverage for and the cost of these services will depend on your individual health insurance plan.
 Some private insurance plans have voluntarily agreed to waive costs for COVID-19 treatment, but the services included, length of time and other key details vary from plan to plan.
 State Medicaid and CHIP plans must cover COVID-19 treatment without cost-sharing through the end of the federally declared public health emergency in order to qualify for extra financial support from the federal government.

 You may have seen media reports of patients receiving surprise bills related to COVID-19 treatment.
 Surprise medical bills can occur when a patient inadvertently receives care from an out-of-network provider.
 According to instructions issued to healthcare providers, providers who receive extra support from the federal government should not charge presumptive or actual COVID-19 patients more for receiving care out-of-network related to COVID-19, but patients should look closely at any bills they receive for COVID-19 related care.

 A vaccine against COVID-19 is not yet available.
-As soon as a vaccine is approved by CDC's Advisory Committee on Immunization Practices, most private health plans will be required to cover the vaccine without cost-sharing.
-Medicare will cover a vaccine without cost-sharing as well.
-However, as with testing, skimpy health plans like short-term plans are not required to cover a vaccine.
+As soon as a vaccine is approved by CDC’s Advisory Committee on Immunization Practices, most private health plans will be required to cover the vaccine without cost-sharing.
+Medicare will cover a licensed vaccine without cost-sharing as well.
+Medicaid programs will likely cover the vaccine, but for those in the traditional Medicaid population, the ultimate determination will be left to the states.
+Additionally, as with testing, skimpy health plans like short-term plans are not required to cover a vaccine.

 The federal government will cover 100 percent of the costs for states to cover COVID-19 testing for the uninsured through their Medicaid programs.2